 Beside the recommendations I have made for some relief from your pain with natural remedies, you may also find some relief from using a foam roller.
 My understanding is by rolling the painful area on the roller, you are massaging the nerve, muscle or joint to loosen and relieve the pain.
 To be honest, this can hurt, as you are putting pressure on the painful area.
 I recommend a soft foam, not a stiff foam.
 I have a stiff one, but I think it is better that you start on a soft one.
 But you may have to try a few different ones until you find the best for yourself.
 To relieve my pain, I sat on the floor with the roller under my buttock.
 Then I rolled back and forth for a few times.
 At that time, the pain also radiated down to my calf, so I did the same action on my calf.
 It is generally recommended that you do the other side of your body as well, even if you don’t have pain in the opposite side.

 View some YouTube videos to see different foam rollers.
-Also, click on my link to view options at Amazon.
+Also, click on my link to view options for foam rollers at Amazon.
+I picked a medium density one, because I think some pressure to the nerve helps, but you don’t want too much.
 I welcome your comments and reviews regarding foam rollers.
 Your information would be helpful to all of us.

 Another helpful remedy is heat.
 A nice bean bag warmed in the microwave can supply relief to painful areas.
 Remember heat is for soothing joints and relaxing muscles.
 If you like bathes, a hot bath with Epsom salts added can provide some pain relief and help relax your whole body.
 Or you may need some cold/ice therapy.
 Cold can help to numb pain and lessen inflammation.
 Often inflammation accompanies pain.
 Sometimes you may need to alternate between cold and hot to find relief.
 Do not use either treatment for more than twenty minutes.
 Otherwise you can cause tissue damage to your skin.